1902010565/PHBS_BIGDATA_2019/Homework_1.md

 I. ETL - extraction, transformation, loading.
 The data is already extracted and transformation applied, so at this point we just need to load the data.

 II.
 Normalization.
 Now we will organize the data by mapping it, in other words, establishing relationships between tables.
 Our next step is - to reduce.
 We remove redundancies by leaving only the parameters we need for the analysis, such as: title, number of votes, average movie rating, movie runtime, release year of the movie.
-After we esta

 III.
 Data cleaning and transformation.
 Treating missing values, checking if the data is stored in the correct format.